GaloisInc/pirate/spec/resources.rst

 Resource Declarations
 ---------------------

-Resources managed by Pirate are defined by declaring global variables annotated with the ``gaps_resource`` attribute described below.
+Resources managed by Pirate are created by declaring external global variables annotated with the ``gaps_resource`` attribute described below.
 Resources have a name and type with the type provides information about the program variable needed to initialize it.
-Many resources may need additional information, and this can be provided via parameters specified using pragmas.
-These parameters are used to, for example, describe whether a channel is a stream or series of datagrams, and whether the channel can be read from, written to, or both.
+The linker will define each variable annotated in this way so the corresponding variable definition should not appear in the source.

 .. code-block:: c

-  extern const var_type var  __attribute__((gaps_resource(<name>, <type>)));
+  extern var_type var __attribute__((gaps_resource("<name>", "<resource_type>")));

 This attribute on a global variable declares that ``var`` is a variable with program type ``var_type`` that is associated with the resource